 If your Bougainvillea substrate (soil) dries out completely, set the entire container into a bucket of water.
 Allow to completely saturate.
 Dry soil is damaging to the plants’ tender roots.

 Whenever you set out to pot a Bougainvillea or any other plant, be sure to moisten your potting mix in advance.
 This will make the mixture easier for you to handle and will help prevent root damage.

 Bougainvilleas In Containers: How To Repot A Bougainvillea

-Choose a container that restricts the plant’s roots a bit, and that has at least one drainage hole.
+Choose a pot or container that restricts the plant’s roots a bit, and that has at least one drainage hole.
 More is better.